 If you wonder what the real origins of Shilajit are, you are in the right place.
 We are a globally recognized authority on Shilajit, both as suppliers of the finest medicine and also for our passion for the Himalayan regions that we have been so deeply involved with for decades.

 Genuine Shilajit is solely Himalayan, and its roots are usually associated with the Indian medical science of Ayurveda.
 I had known for a long time that it is also intimately connected with the medicine of Tibetan Buddhism and wanted to get this information recorded, so read on for how this amazing substance connects to Tibet and the teachings of the Medicine Buddha, aka the King of Sapphire Light.

 Some years ago my friend Romio Shrestha, personal artist to the Dalai Lama, introduced me to the Four Tantras, the medical paintings of Buddhism.
 At the time I was already well versed in the art and science of collecting and processing Shilajit.
 Gazing at the first painting, Heavenly Abode of the Medicine Buddha, I realized the fundamental relationship between Shilajit and traditional Tibetan medicine.

 Sources for this blog post were sometimes in the original Tibetan, so translations were needed to confirm the connections between images and words.
 These texts are quite extraordinary, often highly detailed and complex, but also wonderfully expansive and inspiring.
-I hope that this post will give you a glimpse, and maybe even more, of the wondrous world of the Medicine Buddha, a boundless, inclusive world of love, that we never need to reach for, as we are already within it.
+I hope that this post will give you a glimpse, and maybe even more, of the wondrous world of the Medicine Buddha, a boundless world of love and inclusivity, that we never need to reach for, as we are already an expression of it.

 The Coming of the Medicine Buddha